mathigon/textbooks/content/fractals/content.md

 :::

 ---
-> id: chaos-game-1
+> id: fractal-builder
-> goals: s1 s2 play
+> goals: s1 s2 shape play

 This process is called the __Chaos Game__.
 If you repeat the same step many times, the distribution of dots starts to look more and more like the Sierpinski